Aqamarine228/AlphaNews/README.md

 ## Routes Configuration

 Some routes require user model from that initiated request, so by default 'web' and 'auth:web' middlewares are set.
-You can change <br> this behaviour in package config, but package still require '$request->user()' to be set
+You can change this behaviour in package config, but package still require '$request->user()' to be set

 ```php